Lockheed Martin F-35 Lightning II: Armament

 The USAF plans for the F-35A to take up the close air support (CAS) mission in contested environments; amid criticism that it is not as well suited as a dedicated attack platform, USAF chief of staff Mark Welsh placed a focus on weapons for CAS sorties, including guided rockets, fragmentation rockets that shatter into individual projectiles before impact, and more compact ammunition for higher capacity gun pods.
 Fragmentary rocket warheads create greater effects than cannon shells as each rocket creates a "thousand-round burst", delivering more projectiles than a strafing run.

+As of 2022, the most common armaments across air forces are the AIM-120 AMRAAM, used by all F-35 operators except the Czech Republic and Finland, and the GBU-31 family of 2,000-pound JDAM bombs, used by all operators except the Czech Republic and the United Kingdom.

 Engine

-The aircraft is powered by a single Pratt & Whitney F135 low-bypass augmented turbofan with rated thrust of 28,000 lbf at military power and 43000 lbf with afterburner.
+The aircraft is powered by a single Pratt & Whitney F135 low-bypass augmented turbofan with a rated thrust of 28,000 lbf at military power and 43000 lbf with afterburner.
 Derived from the Pratt & Whitney F119 used by the F-22, the F135 has a larger fan and higher bypass ratio to increase subsonic thrust and fuel efficiency, and unlike the F119, is not optimized for supercruise.
 The engine contributes to the F-35's stealth by having a low-observable augmenter, or afterburner, that incorporates fuel injectors into thick curved vanes; these vanes are covered by ceramic radar-absorbent materials and mask the turbine.
 The stealthy augmenter had problems with pressure pulsations, or "screech", at low altitude and high speed early in its development.
 The low-observable axisymmetric nozzle consists of 15 partially overlapping flaps that create a sawtooth pattern at the trailing edge, which reduces radar signature and creates shed vortices that reduce the infrared signature of the exhaust plume.
-Due to the engine's large dimensions, the U.S. Navy had to modify its underway replenishment system to facilitate at-sea logistics support.
-The F-35's Integrated Power Package (IPP) performs power and thermal management and integrates environment control, auxiliary power unit, engine starting, and other functions into a single system.
+The engine's large size forced the Navy to change its underway replenishment system to bring new engines aboard at sea.
+The F-35's Integrated Power Package (IPP) performs power and thermal management and integrates environmental control, auxiliary power unit, engine starting, and other functions into a single system.